kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 Getting Started
 ===============

-The **KXY platform** is the `only AutoML platform` dedicated to bringing about **business value** by addressing two questions that are fundamental to the data science life cycle in a model-free, fast, rigorous and cost-effective manner:
+The **KXY platform** is the `only AutoML platform` dedicated to bringing about **business value** by addressing two classes of questions that are fundamental to the data science life cycle in a rigorous, fast, and cost-effective manner:

-* **Pre-Learning**: How valuable is a dataset for improving decision making, and what datasets should be used in models?
+* **Pre-Learning Questions**: How valuable is a dataset for improving decision making, in an absolute sense and relative to others?
-* **Post-Learning**: Which action would yield a higher ROI, trying to improvee your production model using the same datasets, or investing in acquiring additional and complementary datasets?
+* **Post-Learning Questions**: How do you explain what your trained model is doing, including ensuring it is not biased?
+Which action would yield a higher ROI, trying to improve your trained model using the same datasets, or investing in acquiring additional and complementary datasets?

 Installation